• Home

 3. Things which will take place after.

 The things which John had seen was the first vision of Jesus among the lampstands.
-He gave John direction to write down all that he was about to be shown.
-Then he surveyed the current state of the church, spoke to that church's situation and finally gave a lesson hope and opportunity to all that would hear.
-All those churches existed at that time, and we should probably see that things haven't changed that much with churches because the wicked heart of people hasn't changed.
-It may also be a roadmap of the church where each of these churches represent an era, leaving the lukewarm church as the final prominent nature of the church at the end of days.
-You don't have to spend too long looking around the church to see we are more Laodicean that ever before.
+He gave John directions to write down all that he was about to be shown.
+Then he surveyed the current state of the church, spoke to that church’s situation, and finally gave a lesson of hope and opportunity to all that would hear.
+All those churches existed at that time, and we should probably see that things haven’t changed that much with churches because the wicked hearts of people haven’t changed.

-The first 2 verses of chapter 4 will generate a study that takes us through the entire bible as they appear to show the transition from the church age to the time of God's wrath being poured out on the earth.
+The first two verses of chapter 4 will generate a study that takes us through the entire bible as they appear to show the transition from the church age to the time of God's wrath being poured out on the earth.
 This is the transition from a world that is ruled by Satan to the rule of Christ on earth.
 The setting changes as John finds himself looking to heaven and seeing an open door.
 He suddenly heard the sound of a trumpet that was the voice of God.
 That voice called him to heaven, "Come up here, and I will show you things that must take place after this."

 1. Things which you have seen.

-1. Chapter 1, John's vision of Jesus among the lamp stands.
+1. Chapter 1, John’s vision of Jesus among the lampstands.

 2. Things which are